 Minimum differed amount is capped on 30K and less.
-If the employees has a differed amount of less than 30K, no deferral will be applied and he/she will receive his total bonus amount in immediate cash.
+If the employee has a differed amount of less than 30K, no deferral will be applied and he/she will receive his/her total bonus amount in immediate cash.
+Employees who are not Tier 1 or 2 and have a bonus between 0.75M and 1.85M may be subject to 20% bonus deferral.
+And for employees who have a bonus more than 1.85M may have a 30% bonus deferral.

-The level of deferrals and the applicable tier will be implanted on the following basis
+The level of deferrals and the applicable tier will be implanted on the following basis: